CARG

 niketa [at] princeton [dot] edu

-I am a second year PhD student in the Department of Electrical Engineering.
+I am a fourth year PhD student in the Department of Electrical Engineering.
 My research interests include computer architectures, interconnection networks and parallel computing.
 More specifically my focus lies in architecting efficient on-chip networks as well as embedding intelligence into the network.
 Apart from research, I spend most of my time trying to add new dimensions to my life.

 kostas